Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves: The Euler characteristic

-is therefore injective.
+is injective.
 It follows from the Control Theorem (see \cite[Theorem 1]{Gre03}) that $\iota$ has finite cokernel.
 Therefore, $r_{M}$ is equal to the corank of $\Sel_{p^\infty}(E/K)$.
-From the short exact sequence, we deduce that $r_{M}=\rank_{\Z} E(K)$.
+From the short exact sequence

+and our assumption on the finiteness of the Tate--Shafarevich group, we deduce that $r_{M}=\rank_{\Z} E(K)$.
 In particular, from \eqref{e1} it follows that $M^{\Gamma}$ is finite if and only if $E(K)$ is finite.
 By Lemma \ref{balancedrank}, $H^1(\Gamma, M)$ is finite precisely when $M^{\Gamma}$ is finite.
 This completes the proof of the lemma. \end{proof}

 Let $E_{/K}$ be a rank 0 elliptic curve satisfying the conditions of Lemma \ref{lemma23}.
-Then, the Euler characteristic of $M=\Selp$ can be defined.
+Then the Euler characteristic of $M=\Selp$ can be defined.
 In this case, set $\chi(\Gamma, E[p^{\infty}]):=\chi(\Gamma, M)$.
 Since $r_{M}= 0$, it follows that the constant term $c_0$ of $f_{M}(T)$ is non-zero.
 As the following result shows, $c_0$ is closely related to $\chi(\Gamma, E[p^{\infty}])$.
 Let $a, b\in \Q_p$, we say that $a\sim b$ if $a=ub$ for a unit $u\in \Z_p^{\times}$.

 \begin{lemma} Let $M$ be a cofinitely generated and cotorsion $\Lambda$-module for which the cohomology groups $H^i(\Gamma, M)$ are finite.
-Then,
+Then

 where $c_0$ is the constant term of the characteristic element $f_{M}(T)$. \end{lemma}

 \begin{proof} It follows from \cite[Lemma 2.13]{zerbes09} that if $M'$ is another $\Lambda$-module which is pseudo-isomorphic to $M$ then the Euler characteristics match, i.e.